UKCloud/documentation/articles/azure/azs-how-create-vm-image-powershell.md

 3. Run the following command: `waagent -deprovision+user -force`

-4. Wait for the VM to shutdown.
-Your SSH session will be closed.
+4. Wait a minute for the generalistion process to complete before continuing

-    > [!TIP]
-    > The generalisation process is complete once your VM is in a stopped state.

 ***

 ## Creating the image